ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-v10.md

 ### ConfigureServices

-The creation of a schema has slightly changed.
-`AddGraphQL` is now called `AddGraphQLServer`
+The creation of a schema has slightly changed. `AddGraphQL` is now called `AddGraphQLServer`.
 All methods that have been on the `SchemaBuilder` are also available on the `RequestExectuorBuilder` that is returned by `AddGraphQLServer`